Joseph Matarazzo

-Giuseppe (Joseph) Dominic Matarazzo (born November 12, 1925) is an American psychologist and a past president of the American Psychological Association (APA).
+Giuseppe (Joseph) Dominic Matarazzo (November 12, 1925 – January 23, 2025) was an American psychologist and a past president of the American Psychological Association (APA).
 He chaired the first medical psychology department in the United States and has been credited with much of the early work in health psychology.

 Biography

 Early life

 Matarazzo was born in Caiazzo, Italy.
 He attended school in New York and then joined the United States Navy.
 He attended Columbia University and Brown University before earning a PhD in clinical psychology at Northwestern University.
 Matarazzo had decided upon a career in psychology while talking with a physician aboard a naval ship.

 Career

 Early in his career, Matarazzo taught psychology at the Washington University School of Medicine and Harvard Medical School.
 From 1957 to 1996, Matarazzo was the founding chairman of the medical psychology department at Oregon Health Sciences University (OHSU), the first such department in the U.S. with administrative autonomy.
 In 1989, Matarazzo served as president of the APA.
-He is a professor emeritus at OHSU, where his research interests included behavioral cardiology and neuropsychology.
+He was a professor emeritus at OHSU, where his research interests include behavioral cardiology and neuropsychology.
 He is credited with naming and laying the foundation for the field of health psychology.
 He was the first president of the APA's Division of Health Psychology in 1978.

 In addition to his service with the APA, Matarazzo has served as president of the American Psychological Foundation, the Oregon Mental Health Association, the International Council of Psychologists, the Academy of Behavioral Medicine Research and the American Association of State Psychology Boards.